Your money-making expert. Financial journalist, TV and radio personality.

 These go up and down with the stock market according to a clever computer programme.
 Trackers don’t charge much in the way of management fees because they’re run by computer so you get to keep more of the profits.

 You don’t have to put any money in a pension but as it’s a good idea to spread your money around a few different kinds of products, it’s worth considering pensions as one of them.
-Also with a pension you have the great tax advantage.
-For every penny you put in, the government adds in the money you would have paid in tax.
-That’s got to be good!

 Can you play an instrument?
 Speak another language?
 Or have specialist knowledge of science or maths?
 If so then you can make money by teaching high school, college or even university students.
 Here at Moneymagpie we know this is a good way to make money, and we have known people who have made up to £25 an hour by tutoring GCSE students.

 A doula is a someone who is paid to help a woman through her pregnancy and during her first few months after the baby is born.
-You do not need any qulifications to become a doula, but in order to give yourself some credibility you may want to join up to a website or agency that has a good reputation, such as British Doulas or the Scottish Doula Network.
+You do not need any qualifications to become a doula, but in order to give yourself some credibility you may want to join up to a website or agency that has a good reputation, such as British Doulas or the Scottish Doula Network.
 To learn more about becoming a doula read our article here.

-If your children have all moved out, gone to university or you simply have a lovely big house, than you can make some extra money by renting out your spare rooms.
+If your children have all moved out, gone to university or you simply have a lovely big house, then you can make some extra money by renting out your spare rooms.
 You don’t have to turn your house into a hotel or B&B, just clear some cupboard and fridge space and make room for another toothbrush in the bathroom.

 You could rent to students during term time if you live near a university, or to commuters Monday to Fridays if you live in a big city.
 If you live in a desirable area you could also rent rooms to tourists during the summer or at Christmas.